You are here

 About ACTING PRESIDENT KYMBERLY PINDER

-Dr. Kymberly Pinder’s career in higher education spans more than 25 years, in administrative and faculty roles with the University of New Mexico, the School of the Art Institute of Chicago, and Middlebury College, among other institutions.
-Dr. Pinder served as the Dean of the College of Fine Arts at the University of New Mexico (UNM) since 2012, overseeing the state’s largest fine arts program, which offers more than 30 undergraduate and graduate degrees in the disciplines of art, music, theater & dance, and cinematic arts.
-She also served as Interim Director and Curator of the UNM Art Museum from 2014 to 2016.
+Dr. Pinder’s career in higher education spans more than 27 years, in administrative and faculty roles with the University of New Mexico, the School of the Art Institute of Chicago, and Middlebury College, among other institutions.
+She served as the Dean of the College of Fine Arts at the University of New Mexico (UNM) from 2012 through 2018, overseeing the state’s largest fine arts program, and as Interim Director and Curator of the UNM Art Museum from 2014 to 2016.
+Partnering with the mayor's office, she opened a student-run gallery in downtown Albuquerque.
+In 2017-18 she taught two mural classes; one resulted in students painting a mural in collaboration with a healthcare facility in downtown Albuquerque, and the other addressed a controversial 1930s mural in the university's library.
+Such activities garnered Dr. Pinder an Albuquerque Business First Women of Influence award in 2018.

 Chief of Staff